High School / New Student, Dual Enrolled, Early College Student

 Steps in the Admissions Process

-A good first step is to review the admissions requirements and gather all of the required documents you will need to successfully submit your admissions application.
-Submit all required application materials including:
+A good first step is to review the admissions recommendations and gather all of the required and/or optional documents you will need to successfully submit your admissions application.
+Submit all application materials including:

-• Optional items you may submit include test scores, personal essays and letters of recommendation.
+- Optional items you may submit include ACT scores, AP scores, and SAT scores.

 Before enrolling at Campbell, you must first graduate from high school or complete an adult high school equivalency program, such as a GED.

-Campbell requires incoming students to have taken the following courses as part of their high school curriculum:
+Campbell recommends incoming students to have taken the following courses as part of their high school curriculum:

 Campbell recommends taking 2 credit hours of a foreign language in high school.
 Students with no background in a foreign language have a more difficult time passing college-level language courses.